 Because it came with a side of fire.

 Dad usually got some kind of steak, but on occasion he’d order liver.
 Or more precisely, a plate of livers.
 This isn’t science fiction.
 People actually used to eat large quantities of an animal’s liver as a main course.
 I’ve heard rumors that some people still do, but I don’t believe them.

 They used to love Wally’s Chalet up on Clairemont Avenue, with its supper club atmosphere and Brandy Alexanders for desert, its little red candle holders and the heavy cloth napkins.
 They made us dress up a little, and we got to order pretty much whatever we wanted.
-Wally’s is now Tailgates Sports Bar & Grill, and it’s got a decidedly different atmosphere.
+Wally’s later became Tailgates Sports Bar & Grill, and now it’s ... empty.
 But when Wally’s was in full swing, it was my parents’ go-to eatery for fancy dinners.
 They had a salad bar and everything.

 Food was a big deal for me when I was a kid, more so than it should have been, judging by my performance on the kickball diamond.
 But I loved going out with my parents.
 It was an event.
 I totally took for granted the money it cost or why it was important to my parents to spend it, but it made me feel safe and happy.

 And I’d like to officially apologize for any tantrums I threw because I couldn’t play with Mom’s fire butter.